j178/chatgpt/README.md

 - `api_type` should be "AZURE" or "AZURE_AD".
 - `api_version` defaults to "2023-05-15" if not specified.
 - Configure `model_mapping` to map model names to your deployment names.
+The key must be a valid OpenAI model name.
 If not specified, the model name will be used as the deployment name with `.` or `:` removed (e.g. "gpt-3.5-turbo" -> "gpt-35-turbo").

 Find more details about Azure OpenAI service here: https://learn.microsoft.com/en-US/azure/ai-services/openai/reference.